Zaurtime/project1everest/README.md

 * Used their jpg map images in Climbing map page. https://excitingnepal.com/

-* Used their images in Images page. shutterstock.com/
+ https://shutterstock.com/ * Used their images in Images page

 ### Unfixed Bugs